yellowtree/geoip-detect/readme.txt

 **System Requirements**: You will need at least PHP 5.3.1.

+*This extension is "charity-ware".
+If you are happy with it, please [leave a tip](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BSYUZHS8FH3CL) for the benefit of [this charity](http://www.jmem-hainichen.de/homepage).
+(See [FAQ](https://github.com/yellowtree/wp-geoip-detect/wiki/FAQ#what-you-mean-by-this-plugin-is-charity-ware) for more infos.)*

 *This product can provide GeoLite2 data created by MaxMind, available from http://www.maxmind.com.*

 == Installation ==